shimataro/ssh-key-action/README.md

 * `ignore`: does nothing
 * `fail`: fails (default)

-### Why is it required to set `known_hosts` to `no`?
-Isn't it better to make `known_hosts` just omitable?

-It's for a heads up, in order not to omit without thinking.
+### I want to omit `known_hosts`.

-You should understand that it is not secure to SSH with no `known_hosts` file and using `StrictHostKeyChecking=no` option.
+First of all, you have to understand that it is NOT secure to SSH with no `known_hosts` and using `StrictHostKeyChecking=no` option.

+Why do you want to omit it?
+If the reason is **"I'm not understanding about the function of `known_hosts`"** or **"It's bother to fetch server key"**, you should not omit.
+If **"It is hard to prefetch server key because the server will be created dynamically"**, you can use bastion server.

-And should set `known_hosts` to `no` ONLY IF you are using secure methods, such as SSHFP and signed server key.
+By the way, there are some secure methods to SSH without `known_hosts`, such as SSHFP and signed server key.
+And here is a special value to omit `known_hosts`.
+You should use it ONLY IF you are sure that it is secure enough.
+You should use it ONLY IF you are using secure methods...
+It is `known_hosts: no`.

 ### How do I use encrypted SSH key?